-- Not all risks to patients were assessed and well managed.
+- There was a clear leadership structure and staff felt supported by management.
+The practice proactively sought feedback from staff and patients, which it acted on. - Not all risks to patients were assessed and well managed.
 The practice did not have a risk assessment in place for the control of Legionella.
 (Legionella is a term for a particular bacterium which can contaminate water systems in buildings).
-Following our inspection, a risk assessment was carried out by an external specialist in June 2016, remedial actions were required to be taken. - The practice kept records of Hepatitis B status for clinical members of staff who had direct contact with patients' blood for example through contact with sharps.
+Following our inspection, we were provided with evidence of a site visit report to confirm that a risk assessment had been carried out by an external specialist in June 2016. - The practice kept records of Hepatitis B status for all clinical members of staff who had direct contact with patients' blood for example through contact with sharps.

-• The provider was aware of and complied with the requirements of the Duty of Candour.
+- The provider actively encouraged patient feedback and acted upon it. - The provider was aware of and complied with the requirements of the Duty of Candour.